Embankment tube station: Fatal accident

 At about 09:55 on 17 May 1938, an eastbound Inner Circle train collided with an eastbound Ealing Broadway–Barking District line train to the east of the station.
 The Barking train had been stopped at an automatic signal on its way to Temple station.
 Six passengers were killed and 43 injured.
 The cause of the accident was a faulty signal, which showed a green "proceed" aspect to the second train even though the line ahead was not clear.
 This was a result of a wrong connection made during the previous night when some minor alterations to wiring were made.

-Services
+Services and layout

 Embankment station is on the Bakerloo, Circle, District and Northern lines in London fare zone 1.
 On the Circle and District lines, the station is between Westminster and Temple.
 On the Bakerloo line and the Charing Cross branch of the Northern line, it is between Charing Cross and Waterloo.
 The Circle and District lines share the same platforms at Embankment, but the Bakerloo and Northern lines each have their own platforms.